Manage your Canadian taxes

 Manage your tax calculations

 You can manage various settings that determine how tax is calculated on your products.
 For example, you can set whether taxes are included in your prices, whether to charge VAT on digital goods, and whether to apply tax to shipping costs.
-You manage these settings on the Taxes settings page.
-You manage these settings on the Taxes settings page.
-See Tax overrides and exemptions to learn more.
+You manage these settings on the Taxes and duties settings page.
+Refer to Tax overrides and exemptions to learn more.

 In the Tax calculations section, select the options that apply.

-After you've updated your store to use the new Canadian sales tax features, tax amounts are rounded at the line-item level instead.
-This means that the total tax value is calculated by applying the tax rate to each line in the order, rounding the result, and then adding these subtotals together to arrive at the total value of the order.
+Previously, taxes were rounded at the invoice level by calculating the taxes on the order's subtotal, and then rounding the results.
+After you update your settings to use Canada tax features, tax amounts are rounded at the line-item level.
+In this case, the total tax value is calculated by applying the tax rate to each line in the order, rounding the result, and then adding these subtotals together to arrive at the total value of the order.

-Shopify now rounds tax amounts at the line-item level, so in this case the tax amount is rounded for every product individually.
-The result of 1.9487 is rounded to $1.95, which is then added together to get the total.
-In this case, the total would be $81.90.
+Tax is now rounded at the line-item level, which means the tax amount is rounded for every product individually.
+The line-item tax amount of $1.9487 is rounded to $1.95, which is then added together to get the total.
+In this case, the tax total is $81.90.